Sunvair Acquires AAICJuly 31, 2015

 AAIC was represented in the transaction by Aerospace Equities.
 Peter W. Klein, P.A. and Jones Day represented Sunvair as legal counsel.

 Headquartered in Valencia, CA, Sunvair Aerospace Group provides component MRO services to commercial, regional and military aircraft operators.
 In addition to its recent acquisition of AAIC, Sunvair repairs and overhauls landing gear and related components through its subsidiary, Sunvair, Inc. (www.sunvair.com), which was founded in 1956.
 The Company has a reputation among leading aircraft operators for high quality service, unique repairs and rapid turnaround.

-Blue Sea Capital (www.blueseacapital.com) is a private equity firm based in West Palm Beach, Florida, that invests in growth-oriented lower middle market companies with EBITDA of up to $30 million.
-The firm has $1.4 billion in committed capital and invests across three industry verticals: aerospace & defense, healthcare and industrial growth.
+Blue Sea Capital is a private equity firm based in West Palm Beach, Florida that invests in growth-oriented lower middle market companies valued up to $300 million.
+The firm has over $1.4 billion in assets under management and invests across three industry verticals: aerospace & defense, healthcare and industrial growth.
 Blue Sea Capital’s strategy is to partner with talented leaders and differentiated companies, typically as the first or second institutional investor, and deliver strategic and operational value-add that drives growth acceleration, industry outperformance and business transformation.